 Visitors, particularly parents, are welcome at the school.
-In order to properly monitor the safety of students and staff, each visitor must report to the office upon entering the school to obtain a pass.
+To properly monitor the safety of students and staff, each visitor must report to the office upon entering the school to obtain a pass.
 Any visitor found in the building without a pass shall be reported to the principal.
-If a person wishes to confer with a member of the staff, she/he should call for an appointment prior to coming to the school, in order to schedule a mutually convenient time.
+If a person wishes to confer with a member of the staff, she/he should call for an appointment prior to coming to the school, to schedule a mutually convenient time.